 If you make a very serious complaint we may refer it to the Home Office’s professional standards unit who will write to you and inform you that they are handling your case.

-If you make a serious complaint related to Immigration Enforcement officers’ use of specified enforcement functions in England and Wales, we’ll refer this to the Independent Police Complaints Commission (IPCC).
-The IPCC has a remit to investigate some serious complaints relating to the work of our immigration, asylum and customs functions.
+If you make a serious complaint related to Immigration Enforcement officers’ use of specified enforcement functions in England and Wales, we’ll refer this to the Independent Office for Police Conduct (IOPC).
+The IOPC has a remit to investigate some serious complaints relating to the work of our immigration, asylum and customs functions.

 Similar arrangements are in place in Scotland with the Police Investigations and Review Commissioner (PIRC) and in Northern Ireland with the Police Ombudsman for Northern Ireland (PONI).